rliechti/fhdportal-app/src/assets/documentation/Cli.md

 # Windows - move to a directory in your PATH or add directory to PATH
 ```

-4. **MacOS** security:

-   Recent version of macOS prevents the execution of this unsigned binary.
-To overcome this limitation, go to System Settings > Privacy & Security, then scroll down to find the app listed under "Security" and click "Open Anyway."

 ### Usage with Binaries